Glossary of Business Insurance Terms

 Assessed value

-Assessed value is the evaluation of what your real estate is worth for the purpose of calculating municipal taxes.
+Assessed value is the dollar amount a local tax authority assigns to your commercial property for the purpose of calculating property taxes.

 What is assessed value?